0:00

 I had the honor of spending this Wednesday morning with illustration students at Syracuse University.

 I didn’t study art in college, but I relate to starting a career in an industry full of uncertainty.
+As my journalism degree collects dust in a box in the garage, my career thrives only because I kept writing and drawing.

 Here are some slides from my talk: